Fisher School of Accounting Council

 FSOAC Points System and Membership Levels

-- Bronze: Bronze level members are the third highest 20 point earners after silver and gold.
-Points are earned by attending the various Council events which are weighted differently based on the event type (see below).
+- Bronze: Bronze level members are the next 15 highest point earners after silver.
 Bronze-level members receive recognition in the FSOAC career fair binder distributed to employers, are eligible to run for an executive board position, and have the right to vote.

 Points will be available based on the following scale: